top of page

 ~ John Burroughs (1837-1921)

-Petty larceny aside, this 40 bar reel may put you in a bit of busy tizzy with dizzying turns and twirls and changes of directions that put you in the character of a busy squirrel!
+Petty larceny aside, this 40 bar reel may put you in mind of a very busy squirrel with turns and twirls and changes of directions!

 Red Squirrel Reel